 Latest Euro 5

-R10 million estimated cost saving from new thermal energy plant
+R10 million per year saved from thermal energy plant

 0% waste to landfill target set at certain manufacturing facilities